usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 ### <a name="daps"></a> 5.5.
 Digital Identity Acceptance Statement

+Agencies SHOULD include this information in existing artifacts required to achieve Authorization and Accreditation (A&A).

-Shall include at a minimum:
+The statement SHALL include, at a minimum:

 1. Assessed xAL.
 2. Implemented xAL.
-3. Rationale (if 1/2 different).
+3. Rationale, if implemented xAL differs from assessed xAL
-4. Comparability of compensating controls when the complete set of applicable 800-63 requirements are not implemented.
+4. Comparability demonstration of compensating controls when the complete set of applicable 800-63 requirements are not implemented.
 5. If not accepting federated identities, rationale.